 The value of fixed-income securities may be affected by changing interest rates and changes in credit ratings of the securities.

-American Funds Money Market Fund Class A shares is the only share class in the American Funds offering check-writing privileges.
+American Funds U.S. Government Money Market Fund Class A is the only share class in the American Funds offering check-writing privileges.
 It is also the only share class that can be exchanged into certain other share classes of other American Funds.

 Funds are actively managed, so holdings will change.

-When applicable, investment results reflect fee waivers and/or expense reimbursements, without which results would have been lower.
+The investment adviser is currently reimbursing a portion of the fees and expenses for American Funds U.S. Government Money Market Fund.
+Investment results and net expenses reflect the reimbursement, without which the results would have been lower and net expenses higher.
+Please see the Financial Highlights table in the fund’s most recent prospectus for details.
 Read details about how waivers and/or reimbursements affect the results for each fund.
-View results and yields without fee waiver and/or expense reimbursement.
+View results and yields without fee waiver and/or expense reimbursement